uwplse/synapse/www/popl16-aec/instructions.md

 **Because the larger benchmarks are excluded, the aggregate results for Figures 7 and 9 will not be a fair representation of the results.**

-Note that the `parallel-speedup` experiment still requires at least 8 cores.
+Note that the `parallel-speedup` experiment still requires at least 8 cores—the experiment will not run with less than 8 cores, and so cannot be run on the virtual machine unless its settings are changed.
 We have also supplied a special small version of `parallel-speedup` that will run on the two cores the virtual machine is configured with:

 ```